Dickinson's Birds

 “How do you know but ev’ry Bird that cuts the airy way, /Is an immense world of delight, clos’d by your senses five?” —William Blake

-By the twentieth century, ornithology had evolved into a rigorous scientific discipline, a development reflected in the increasing breadth and depth of available data as well as in changes in the ways data was gathered and reported.
-While many fine sources were now available to us, we selected as our principal source of C20 data Aaron Clark Bagg and Samuel Atkins Eliot Jr.’s magisterial Birds of the Connecticut Valley in Massachusetts (1937).
-Unfolding over 800 pages and including entries on 268 species, this work offers a deep ornithological history of the region composed via the collation of more than a hundred years of observations recorded by earlier natural historians, including Emmons, Allen, and Clark.
-To the paratactic, sometimes incantatory presentation of names, dates, and sites in which a bird was observed, Bagg and Eliot add their own, thus inscribing themselves into the record of a world still balanced between subjectivity and empiricism: “Jan.
+By the 20th century, ornithology had evolved into a rigorous scientific discipline, a development reflected in the increasing breadth and depth of available data as well as in changes in the ways data was gathered and reported.
+While many fine sources were now available to us, we selected as our principal source of data Aaron Clark Bagg and Samuel Atkins Eliot Jr.’s 1937 Birds of the Connecticut Valley in Massachusetts originally published in Northampton, Mass., by The Hampshire Bookshop and available digitally through the HathiTrust.
+Unfolding over 800 pages and including entries on 268 species, this work offers a deep ornithological history of the region composed via the collation of more than a hundred years of observations recorded by earlier natural historians.
+To this historical information, Bagg and Eliot add their own, thus inscribing themselves into the record of a world still balanced between subjectivity and empiricism: “Jan.
 16, 1931, [a snowy owl] was sighted at sundown flying from Hadley Bridge southward: a huge, white bird flapping silently and low over the still white glistening fields against the purple of Mt.
 Holyoke in the fast-falling winter twilight” (314).
-First printed when the Passenger Pigeon Clark had called “common near Amherst” in the spring of 1888 had been extinct for almost a quarter century but also a full quarter century before the wide-spread cultural imagination of a silent spring would take hold, this major work is also a transitional work between two centuries that now seem lightyears apart.
-A later source, local to Amherst, Peter Westover’s Birds and Their Habitats in Amherst, Massachusetts with Complete Annotated List of Amherst Birds (1977), has also supplied information about the birds’ arrival, presence, and departure dates.
+First printed when the Passenger Pigeon H. L. Clark had called “common near Amherst” in the spring of 1888 had been extinct for almost a quarter century, but also a full quarter century before the wide-spread cultural imagination of a silent spring would take hold, this guide is also a key transitional work between two centuries that now seem lightyears apart.

 Searching the Bird Archive